ConstanceSL/vigilant-octo-memory/README.md

-# vigilant-octo-memory
-Projects and exercises in Python
+# Projects and exercises in Python
 - Scraping Jobs.ch: series of script that scrapes the website for data science jobs and sends you an email with the jobs added since the last time the script ran
 - Basic 2D linear regression: a simple script for 2 D linear regression